Preparing and Submitting a Proposal

 There are research compliance issues you need to be aware of as you develop your proposal.
 Many external funders want verification of some compliance issues at the time of proposal submission.
 Others will wait until you are awarded funds.
 Be sure you know what details need to be verified, and when during the proposal cycle.

-A couple issues to think about before proposal submission:
+A couple of issues to think about before proposal submission:

 * Does your grant proposal include the use of animals that will be housed in the ISU Pocatello animal facility?
 If yes, fill out the Animal Facility Use Request Form to notify the facility of your plans.

 * Do the proposal guidelines or certifications and representations mention limiting your ability to publish your research or limit the nationality of persons you can hire?
 If yes, contact the Export Control Officer at firstname.lastname@example.org.

 *Are you applying to NSF and will be paying students?
 If yes, they will be required to attend CITI Responsible Conduct of Research training.

-*If you are using controlled substances in your research you must register with the DEA and state of Idaho.
+*If you are using controlled substances in your research you must register with the DEA and the state of Idaho.
 Visit the Use of Controlled Substances in Research webpage for more information.

 5. Budget Development